openSUSE/vagrant-ceph/README.md

 `$ vagrant plugin install vagrant-libvirt`

+Note: fog-1.30.0 seems to remove support for libvirt.
+To workaround this issue, run the following as well if needed

+`$ vagrant plugin uninstall fog`

+`$ vagrant plugin install --plugin-version 1.29.0 fog`

 Next, add the vagrant box.
 (If the following fails, see <a href="#Downloading">Downloading boxes</a> below)

 `$ vagrant box add boxes/VagrantBox-openSUSE-13.2.x86_64-1.13.2.libvirt.json`